swsnu/swppfall2022-team3/docs/req-spec/req-spec.md

     - when: when the user check a received Pitapat and press Nah button to refuse
     - then: there is no matching up

+ ### Seeing the List of Pitapats Sent to Others

+- actor: a user who sent pitapats to others.
+- precondition: A User has sent pitapats to other users.
+- trigger: The user presses a pitapat icon on the navigation bar and clicks  the 'pitapats sent list' tab.
+- scenarios
+  - The list of Pitapats sent to others contains the receiver’s basic information such as a nickname, main profile image, and age.
+  - The user can see the profile detail of the sender by clicking the receiver’s main profile image.
+  - The user can cancel a pitapat by clicking the pitapat button which is already toggled on.
+- postconditions
+  - After canceling a pitapat, the received user's profile is removed from the list.
+- acceptance tests:
+  - (1)
+    - given: after sending Pitapats to others
+    - when: when the user checks a sent Pitapat and presses the pitapat button to cancel
+    - then: a received user is removed from the list, and the user is removed from the received pitapats list of the other user who just got canceled

 ### Entering the Chat Room List Page

 - actor: a user who has completed profile information